CluelessBiker/project3-layer-cakes/README.md

 ## Testing
 In trying to create a function to allow the user to select from one of the recipe titles to rate, I was unable to pass in a parameter in order to cycle through the list already generated in a previous function.
 Upon removing the parameter, I saw the print statement was being logged to the console twice.
 I then realised that this was because the function was being called twice.
 Once through the user input funtion prompting the user to make a choice, and the second time from the main function.
 By removing the "submit_rating" function from the main function, I resolved my error message.

+A new issue arose when it came to assing those ratings into the appropriate column for the recipe.
+As I could not discover the method to append a new cell to the end of a single column, I was instead guided by my friend Nick to stead creat an array, so that I could just append an entirely new row to all the columns, inserting empty strings into the columns that did not need to be updated.

+This presented two new issues.
+One, it affected my ratings calculations.
+This issue was resolved when Nick showed me how to change the calculations so that empty cells were not factored in.

+And issue two arose when I tried to append the new array to a new row, an error message kept arising.
+Upon further inspection, I realised the error as that the inputed ratings were being generated into an empty array themselves, and thus I had an array, nested within an array, which led to the errors I was seeing.
+I resolved this by calling upon a single item within the array.

 ### Validator Testing
 - The code has also been tested by using [PEP8 Online](http://pep8online.com/).